 How Often Should I Check My Parrot’s Droppings?

-- Taking the parrot out of its cage
+- Letting the parrot out of its cage for exercise.

 Abnormal Parrot Droppings